Where it all started...

 Epic Yard Farm 1.0

 In the summer of 2019, we have moved to a larger property and start our new adventure with Epic Yard Farm 2.0.
-The story below is to share with you the work we did with Epic Yard Farm 1.0.

 After 6 years of sweat, blood and tears, and lots of playing in the dirt, we have created a productive food forest in Tempe, AZ!
 It was our dream to be able to eat from our garden year round plus providing a safe and healthy habitat for the local wildlife.
 We think Epic Yard Farm 1.0 has achieve that goal in a short period of time!